filip-komarzyniec/Unity-scenes/README.md

 These scene is all about simulating a grenade throw and explosion mechanics.

 * #### Terrain
-It is a lovely 250x250 woody terrain with some additional post-processing effects applied.
+It is a lovely 250x250 woody terrain with some additional post-processing and other effects applied.
 Perfect for Sunday chilling!
 * #### AI-arena
 It is an attempt to create a game with intelligent enemies, based on state machine (FSM).
 Player has to lure all enemies into traps.